Nambaseking01/Scratch-Ultimate-Coding-Shop/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-title: '[Idea]'
+title: "[Idea]"
-labels: 'enhancement'
+labels: enhancement
-assignees: 'Nambaseking01'
+assignees: Nambaseking01

 ---